michelf/php-markdown/Readme.md

 This library package requires PHP 5.3 or later.

-Note: The older plugin/library hybrid package for PHP Markdown and PHP Markdown Extra is still maintained and will work with PHP 4.0.5 and later.
+Note: The older plugin/library hybrid package for PHP Markdown and PHP Markdown Extra is no longer maintained but will work with PHP 4.0.5 and later.

 Before PHP 5.3.7, pcre.backtrack_limit defaults to 100 000, which is too small
 in many situations.
 You might need to set it to higher values.
 Later PHP